mawinkler/playground-one/docs/scenarios/xdr/detection-model-exceptions.md

 istio-system        istiod-68659fc5b5-trvn9                                      1/1     Running   0             19m
 ```

-This prooves, that Calico and Istio are up including their `cni`-nodes.
+This proves, that Calico and Istio are up including their `cni` nodes.

 Head over to `XDR Threat Investigation -> Observed Attack Techniques` and verify, that there are no OATs listed in regards Privileged Containers.